-The Relying Parties are those organisations that are permitted to act on a SWIFT Qualified Certificate to verify the signature of a Subscriber.
-The status of Certificates can be checked by consulting the appropriate CRL as defined in the user documentation as part of the SWIFT connectivity and user agreement.
+The Relying Parties are those persons who are acting on a SWIFT Qualified Certificate to verify the signature of a Subscriber.

-Relying Parties that are SWIFT users have a hardware and software configuration that allows connectivity on SWIFTNet (see section 3.2.2).
+Relying Parties that are SWIFT users can (re-)use their existing SWIFTNet connectivity to access the SWIFTNet Directory (see section 3.2.2).
 The SWIFTNet Link software is a mandatory component of this configuration, and is used to access the SWIFTNet Directory for accessing the CRLs.